nasa/fprime/Gds/README.md

 responsible for registering all of the various components that whish to share data.
 This class also supports the creation of multiple Gds GUI windows which all share the same subscriptions and therefore recieve the same data.

+### ConfigManager
+The `ConfigManager` class is responsible for storing configurations used by GDS classes.
+An instance of this class is passed to some GDS classes such as distributors and encoders (to indicate the types of some binary data fields) and to some consumers (to indicate colors).
+The ConfigManager class sets the defaults for each config, but a .ini file can also be passed into the constructor to set the configs to custom values.

 ## Modify GDS Structure
 To setup the structure of the GDS, instances of the above classes are first